icopy-site/awesome-cn/docs/awesome/awesome-blazor.md

 * [What's New for ASP.NET Core and Blazor in Final Preview of .NET Core 3.0](https://visualstudiomagazine.com/articles/2019/09/04/aspnet-core-updates.aspx) -2019年9月4日-.NET Core 3.0最终预览版中ASP.NET Core和Blazor的新增功能.
 * [Quantum Messaging with Q# and Blazor](https://msdn.microsoft.com/magazine/mt833512) - September 03, 2019 - Build an MVVM based Blazor app that leverages Q# and the remarkable phenomenon of quantum entanglement to instantly transfer half a message across potentially vast distances, while eliminating the risk of eavesdropping.
 * [Containerising Blazor Applications With Docker (Part 3)](https://chrissainty.com/containerising-blazor-applications-with-docker-publishing-to-azure-container-registry-using-azure-pipelines/) -2019年9月3日-使用Docker打包Blazor应用程序（第3部分）.
 [Source code](https://github.com/chrissainty/BlazorServerWithDocker).
-* [Using the Refit REST Library With Client-Side Blazor](https://dzone.com/articles/the-refit-rest-library-and-client-side-blazor) -2019年9月3日-将Refit REST库与客户端Blazor一起使用，让我们看看Refit和Blazor一起工作的魔力.
+* [Using the Refit REST Library With Client-Side Blazor](https://dzone.com/articles/the-refit-rest-library-and-client-side-blazor) - September 03, 2019 - Using the Refit REST Library With Client-Side Blazor, let's see the magic of Refit and Blazor working together.
 * [Unit testing Blazor components - a prototype](http://blog.stevensanderson.com/2019/08/29/blazor-unit-testing-prototype/) -2019年8月29日-史蒂夫·桑德森（Steve Sanderson）提供了一种测试Blazor组件的可行方法，该方法既可以进行单元测试，又可以进行高级级别的浏览器自动化.
 * [Using JSON for polymorphic types in C#](https://www.oxfordcc.co.uk/news/using-json-for-polymorphic-types-in-csharp/) - August 28, 2019 - Using Blazor, code written for the front-end has access to all the language features of C#.
 In particular, it may be useful to have a type hierarchy and make use of polymorphism.
 * [Blazor Components - Free Anchor Navigation Tool, by DevExpress](https://community.devexpress.com/blogs/aspnet/archive/2019/08/28/blazor-components-free-anchor-navigation-tool.aspx) - August 28, 2019 - As you may know, Blazor does not currently support navigation via anchors.
 In addition, Blazor does not support hyperlinks that only include anchor IDs within the href attribute (<a href=”#MyAnchor1”>some text</a>).
 To help address these limitations, we created a free navigation tool for both client-side and server-side Blazor projects.